calebpollman/web-scraping-parallel-processing/post.md

 ...
 ```

-Run `pytest` from the command line and make sure you don't have any errors before moving on to the next section.
+Run `$ pytest` from the command line and if everything passes move on to the next section!

 > Grab the code [here](test/test_scraper.py)